EmirXK/TaskOrganizer/README.md

 A simple JavaFX project that lets you add, update, delete, store, display, and organize tasks you can enter.

-The login information is set as follows by default:
+The default login information is:
 Username: admin
 Password: 1234